-After several years of research, fundraising and planning, I traveled to the Solomon Islands and Papua New Guinea with another photographer to document existing cultural practices along coastal areas.
-Our goal was to see what we could find 80 years after two other American women - Caroline Mytinger and Margaret Warner - had journeyed there to paint and write about cultures in transition.
-In the 1920s, these areas were undergoing rapid change due to plantation development, missionary efforts and related western expansion.
+After three years of fundraising, research, and preparation, in 2005 I traveled to the Solomon Islands and Papua New Guinea as part of an Explorers Club expedition to document existing traditions along coastal areas.
+The goal was to recapitulate the journey of two American artists – Caroline Mytinger and Margaret Warner – who journeyed there in the 1920s to document through portrait painting and writing the many cultures in transition.

 Our two-month long trip was an officially sanctioned flag expedition of The Explorers Club, the Society of Woman Geographers, and Wings WorldQuest.